Radon is an invisible and odorless gas that can enter homes through cracks in the basement floor or from well water.

-- Only one in five homes has a radon problem.
+- Two in five homes have a radon problem.
 But the only way to know if your home is free of radon is to test it.

 The American Lung Association in Oregon offers both short term Radon Testing Kits and long term Radon Testing Kits